Canaccord Genuity (:) Given Consensus Rating of “” by Brokerages

-Canaccord Genuity (:) has earned a consensus recommendation of “N/A” from the zero ratings firms that are currently covering the company, Marketbeat.com reports.
+Canaccord Genuity (:) has been assigned a consensus rating of “N/A” from the zero brokerages that are covering the firm, Marketbeat Ratings reports.

 Canaccord Genuity Company Profile